UnderGreen/ansible-role-mongodb/README.md

 # I will recommend you to use latest version of MongoDB.
 mongodb_version: "4.4"

+mongodb_tools: true # Install mtools, and percona-server-mongodb-tools if use Percona package
 mongodb_pymongo_from_pip: true # Install latest PyMongo via PIP or package manager
 mongodb_pymongo_pip_version: 3.10.1 # Choose PyMong version to install from pip.
 If not set use latest
 mongodb_user_update_password: "on_create" # MongoDB user password update default policy